 - Industrial applications

-In 2017, I started a new research line on modelling agglomeration processes (tabletting and sintering) of particulate materials.
+In 2017, I have started a new research line on modelling agglomeration processes (tabletting and sintering) of particulate materials.
 Agglomerates will be modelled using a mesoscale approach.

 MercuryDPM is available here.
 New features: More complex shapes and Lees-Edwards boundaries; reorganisation of the source files; and a better build system (cmake).
 Have fun with it, and, as always, give us feedback!